Ukrainization: 1930s: reversal of Ukrainization policies

-1930s to mid-1980

 The Communist Party of Ukraine, under the guidance of state officials like Lazar Kaganovich, Stanisław Kosior, and Pavel Postyshev, boasted in early 1934 of the elimination of "counter-revolutionaries, nationalists, spies and class enemies".
-Whole academic organizations, such as the Bahaliy Institute of History and Culture, were shut down following the arrests.

 In 1935–36, 83% of all school children in the Ukrainian SSR were taught in Ukrainian even though Ukrainians made up about 80% of the population.
-In 1936 from 1830 newspapers 1402 were in Ukrainian, as were 177 magazines, in 1936 69,104 thousand Ukrainian books were printed.
+In 1936, from 1830 newspapers 1402 were in Ukrainian, as were 177 magazines and 69,104 books.